Higher Gauge Theory with String 2-Groups: Introduction and results

 To glue together these local connection forms to global objects, however, we also need the explicit form of finite gauge transformations.
 These can be obtained by extending \v Severa's differentiation approach.
 Coboundaries between the descent data for equivalent principal bundles induce equivalence relations on the moduli space of functors, which directly translate into finite gauge transformations of the connection forms.
 From these we can glean a full description of the kinematical data of higher gauge theory with the string 2-group.
 Put in mathematical terms, we obtained a very explicit description of the second Deligne cohomology group with values in the smooth string 2-group model.

 As an application, we discuss examples of solutions to the non-abelian self-dual string equations.
 Due to the form of the string Lie 2-algebra, these solutions still reduce to the well-known abelian ones, if the fake curvature condition is imposed.
-A more comprehensive study of self-dual string solutions using smooth 2-group is postponed to future work.
+A more comprehensive study of self-dual string solutions using smooth 2-groups is postponed to future work.

-In this paper, we tried to be rather self-contained in our presentation to facilitate access to concepts and methods that might not be very well-known as of now, such as the weak 2-category $\CatBibun$, Segal-Mitchison group cohomology and the extension of \v Severa's differentiation process leading to gauge potentials and their finite gauge theories.
+In this paper, we have tried to be rather self-contained in our presentation to facilitate access to concepts and methods that might not be very well-known as of now, such as the weak 2-category $\CatBibun$, Segal--Mitchison group cohomology and the extension of \v Severa's differentiation process leading to gauge potentials and their finite gauge theories.

 Finally, a remark on our notation.
-As in \cite{Schommer-Pries:0911.2483}, we work with left-principal bibundles which encode morphisms from a Lie groupoid $\CH$ to some Lie groupoid $\CG$ and for which the (left-) action of the morphisms of $\CG$ onto the bibundles is principal.
+As in~\cite{Schommer-Pries:0911.2483}, we work with left-principal bibundles which encode morphisms from a Lie groupoid $\CH$ to some Lie groupoid $\CG$ and for which the (left-) action of the morphisms of $\CG$ onto the bibundles is principal.
 In general, we try to use a consistent right-to-left notation, but we still write $B:\CH\rightarrow \CG$ for a bibundle from $\CH$ to $\CG$ as well as $B\in \CatBibun(\CH,\CG)$.